threefoldfoundation/blog_threefold/posts/how_it_works.md

 Essentially, the ThreeFold Token is the medium of exchange on the new internet.
 So, if a developer wants to build something (e.g. a website or an app) or a user wants to store something (e.g. photos), he/she/they use(s) ThreeFold Tokens.

 ### Why not just use euros or dollars?
 Good news!
-We’ve actually written up a nice explanation about why a token is needed.
-And if you’re new to the world of digital currencies, you can read more here.
+We’ve actually written up a nice explanation about [why a token is needed](https://wiki2.threefold.io/#/token_why).

 ### Need more answers?
 We hope that helps explains things.
-Obviously there is a whole wiki here to dive in to.
+Obviously there is [a whole wiki](https://wiki.threefold.io) to dive in to.
 If you don’t find what you’re looking for, please reach out to marketing@threefold.io and we’ll make sure we get it added.